MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 Can you create a test suite for your API server?
 You will likely have to implement a setup and teardown phase.
 Write a few tests for each endpoint.

-Extension exercise: writing to and from your JSON file in memory is fine for this exercise, but if you want to go a step further, try and write the new file to disk.
+Extension exercise: writing to and from your airports in memory is fine for this exercise, but, if you want to go a step further, try and save the new JSON file to disk each time.

 ### Part 2